 Dr. Goldenberg is a researcher, teacher, registered naturopathic doctor and founder of Dr. Journal Club, LLC.
 He is most passionate about the interplay of evidence and clinical practice.

 Dr. Goldenberg is an active researcher with numerous publications in high impact scientific journals such as JAMA, Annals of Internal Medicine and The Cochrane Library.
 His research focus includes irritable bowel syndrome, probiotics, evidence-informed practice, and research methodology.
 He is currently Research Investigator at the Bastyr University Research Institute and Visiting Research Scholar at the University of Technology Sydney.
 He has presented nationally and internationally on evidence-based medicine as well as probiotics and research methodology.
 His probiotics work has been highlighted by the BBC, The New York Times, The Seattle Times, Prevention Magazine, and Fox News.

 As a registered naturopathic doctor, Dr. Goldenberg focuses on integrative approaches to irritable bowel syndrome working in concert with patients’ conventional gastroenterologists.

 GastroANP Vice President

-Dr. Megan Taylor is a licensed naturopathic physician in her second year of residency, splitting her time between the NUNM Teaching Clinic and 8 Hearts Health & Wellness in Portland, OR.
+Dr. Megan Taylor is a licensed naturopathic physician practicing in Seattle, WA.
 She earned her doctorate in naturopathic medicine from NUNM in 2015, graduating with honors.
 In addition to providing naturopathic primary care, Dr. Taylor has particular interest in working with children and adults on digestive health, allergies, and autoimmune disease.
-Her schooling and post-graduate mentorship has been focused in the field of naturopathic gastroenterology, and she continues to be mentored by leaders in the field, Steven Sandberg-Lewis, ND and Allison Siebecker, ND, LAc on the diagnosis and treatment of specific conditions such as Inflammatory Bowel Disease (IBD), Irritable Bowel Syndrome (IBS), and Small Intestinal Bacterial Overgrowth (SIBO), among others.
+Her schooling and post-graduate mentorship focused in the field of naturopathic gastroenterology, and she continues to be mentored by leaders in the field, Steven Sandberg-Lewis, ND and Allison Siebecker, ND, LAc on the diagnosis and treatment of specific conditions such as Inflammatory Bowel Disease (IBD), Irritable Bowel Syndrome (IBS), and Small Intestinal Bacterial Overgrowth (SIBO), among others.

 Prior to attending NCNM, Dr. Taylor received her bachelor’s degree in 2007 from Lewis and Clark College in Portland, Oregon and worked for several years in environmental and urban planning.
 When not working hard as a physician, Dr. Taylor spends as much time as possible in her garden, on the yoga mat, cooking delicious meals, and enjoying her family and friends.